 She feels very fortunate to have had such fantastic mentors and teachers throughout her career, especially Charlene Zimmerman and J. David Harris.
 Their continued guidance and inspiration is truly a blessing.

-She lives in Naperville with her husband Tony, toddler Penelope and doggie Sousa and has an avid interest in swing dancing, quilting and all things crafty.
+She lives in Naperville with her husband Tony, daughter Penelope (5), son Zachary (1) and doggie Sousa and has an avid interest in swing dancing, quilting and all things crafty.

 photo credit: Forestt Strong LaFave & Michelle Geoga